h0ssimo/h0ssimo.github.io/_posts/tutorial/2019-01-06-how-to-create-roughness-glossiness-map-for-our-character.md

 ### Detailed Steps of Creating Glossiness Map

 First, make sure you have no sculpting layers by baking all of them (if you have any).
-If you don’t do this step, you’re gonna have trouble painting your maps on your character.
+If you don’t do this step, probably you’re gonna have trouble painting your maps on your character.

 ![](/images/02_baking_layers.jpg)